Sciss/FScape-next/notes/ExIntegration.md

 - `Rendering.withState` is never used, and neither is trait `WithState` and its method `cacheResult`.
-- __correction:__ this is API for SysSon (matrix reader), it is used (in a quite ugly way, where an internal FScape program is created that the reader factory _knows of_ it creates exactly one resource file with known type)
+- __correction:__ this is API for SysSon (matrix reader), it is used (in a quite ugly way, where an internal FScape program is created that the reader factory _knows_ it creates exactly one resource file with known type)

 ------